Quantifying Ocular Surface Changes with Contact Lens Wear: Results

-Interestingly, in the heterogeneous eye model results, the eye is deforming more but the suction pressure is equivalent to the homogeneous eye model.
-Recall that the equation of suction pressure, Eq~\eqref{eq:p}, depends only on the derivative of the deformed ocular shape $H$.
-The maximum difference in the first and second derivatives of $H$ in the homogeneous vs the heterogeneous model is $2\times10^{-4}$ and $1\times10^{-2}$, respectively.
+Interestingly, in the heterogeneous eye model results, the eye deforms more even though, the suction pressure is equivalent to the homogeneous eye model.
+Recall that the equation of suction pressure, Eq~\eqref{eq:p}, only depends on the derivatives of the deformed ocular shape $H$.
+Even if the heterogeneous eye is deforming more, the maximum difference in the first and second derivatives of $H$ in the homogeneous vs the heterogeneous model is $2\times10^{-4}$ and $1\times10^{-2}$, respectively.

 Figure~\ref{fig:stresses_YM} displays the predicted ocular stresses for the heterogeneous eye model.
-In Figures~\ref{fig:stresses_YM}{\bf A}-{\bf D}, the higher stresses are experience in the cornea and in the limbus, similarly to the homogeneous eye model results (Figures~\ref{fig:stresses}{\bf A}-{\bf D}).
+In Figures~\ref{fig:stresses_YM}{\bf A}--{\bf D}, the higher stresses are experienced in the cornea and in the limbus, similarly to the homogeneous eye model results (Figures~\ref{fig:stresses}{\bf A}--{\bf D}).
 In the heterogeneous eye model, such high stresses are limited to the outer region of the eye (see Figure~\ref{fig:simplified_varied_ym}) and do not extend further inside the ocular domain.
-In the heterogeneous eye model, the eye experience stresses up to $4$ time higher compared to the homogeneous model.
-Figures~\ref{fig:stresses_YM}{\bf E} and~\ref{fig:stresses_YM}{\bf F} show the tangential and effective stress in a strip of tissue normal to the reference ocular surface $\Gamma_{out}$(at normal direction value zero) of thickness $0.05$~cm.
-Qualitatively, the ocular surface tangential stress in the heterogeneous model, Figure~\ref{fig:stresses_YM}{\bf E}, varies similarly along the coordinate $r$ compared to the homogeneous model, Figure~\ref{fig:stresses}{\bf E}.
-The effective stress in the heterogeneous model, Figure~\ref{fig:stresses_YM}{\bf E}, reaches its highest values not only in the limbus area but also at the center of the eye.
-This is not the case in the homogeneous model predicted effective stress, that was predicted to be low at the center of the eye, see Figure~\ref{fig:stresses}{\bf F}.
+In the heterogeneous eye model, the eye experiences stresses up to $4$ times higher compared to the homogeneous model.
+Figures~\ref{fig:stresses_YM}{\bf E}--{\bf F} show the tangential and effective stresses in the outer strip of tissue shown in Figure~\ref{fig:simplified_varied_ym}, which is normal to the reference ocular surface $\Gamma_{out}$ (at zero normal direction on the vertical axis) of a thickness of $0.05$~cm.
+Qualitatively, the ocular surface tangential stress in the heterogeneous model, shown in Figure~\ref{fig:stresses_YM}{\bf E}, varies similarly along the coordinate $r$ compared to the homogeneous model, shown in Figure~\ref{fig:stresses}{\bf E}.
+The effective stress in the heterogeneous model, shown in Figure~\ref{fig:stresses_YM}{\bf E}, reaches its highest values not only in the limbus region but also at the center of the eye.
+This is not the case for the effective stress predicted in the homogeneous model, which was predicted to be low at the center of the eye, see Figure~\ref{fig:stresses}{\bf F}.